FultonBrowne/Ara-android/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/andromeda-software/Ara-android/issues).
+If you contribute please commit to a new branch and explain details in your pull request not in your commit.

 ## Show your support